sethadam1/essential-mac-apps/README.md

 A simple utility that prevents your Mac from going to sleep by simulating tiny mouse movements, perfect for presentations or when you need to keep your system active.

 ### [Android File Transfer](https://www.android.com/filetransfer/)
 Google's official tool for transferring files between your Mac and Android devices, providing a simple drag-and-drop interface for managing photos, music, and documents.
+You never know when you'll need to exchange files with an Android device.

 ---